Colloquia

 The American Politics Colloquium provides a venue for presentations of new and innovative work relating to political institutions, public policies, and mass political behavior in American politics.
 The colloquium hosts several top scholars in the field throughout the year to present their latest work.
 In addition, the colloquium serves as a forum for Minnesota graduate students to present their on-going work and engage in substantive and methodological conversations pertaining to their work and current issues in American politics.

-Faculty Advisor: Kathryn Pearson
+Faculty Advisor: Paul Goren

 The Comparative Politics Colloquium is a forum for conversations about innovative approaches to the study of comparative politics.
 Each semester, we select several top scholars from a range of disciplines to invite to speak.
 We also provide a valuable forum for graduate students from within the department to present their work.